YouTube Ads Guide 2023: How to Advertise On YouTube

 Audio ads are another popular advertising form preferred by marketers these days.
 As various social media apps and podcast channels are adapting to audio ads, Google has decided to keep up with the changes by bringing audio-only ad features.
 Advertisers, including those seeking services from a Google Ads Agency in Sydney, can now create audio-only ads and reach maximum viewers without worrying about visual content creation.
 We recommend starting with video ads first and gradually shifting to audio-only ads.
 Once you have established your brand and have created an unmatched impression on the target audience, you can further engage with them using audio-only ads.

 Updated Data Attribution Models

 Every YouTube ad campaign and PPC or social media platform campaign relies on audience engagement.
 The more your audience engages, the better leads you will generate.
 However, measuring the overall user engagement of your YouTube advertising can be challenging.
-Keeping this in mind, Google updated YouTube’s data attribution model to allow marketers to measure their ad engagement rate and determine cost-per-conversions (CPC).
-Marketers can also check their YouTube search results and YouTube ads performance.
+Keeping this in mind, Google updated YouTube’s data attribution model to allow marketers to measure their ad engagement rate and determine cost-per-conversion (CPC).
+Marketers can also check their YouTube search results and YouTube ad performance.